 Players’ training kit & packages are agreed, with the away kit the same as home kit but red & navy (off the shelf).

-ACTION: anyone with strong feedback to let Jerry know.
+ACTION: anyone with strong feedback on away kit to let Jerry know.

 The plan is to have a great “welcome back” feel for fans at the first pre-season game.
 Carole leading on that once she has the dates for matches.